 The candidate must show evidence of the ability to complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the job role.
 There must be evidence that the candidate has:

-researched and documented potential employment opportunities for people with disability

-assisted at least 3 people with disability gain employment, including:
+facilitated employment outcomes for at least 3 job seekers with barriers to employment, including for each:

 assessing needs of both the employer and the job seeker

-making suitable matches based on assessment of needs and job analysis

-addressing all information needs and WHS issues both for the workplace and the job seeker

-used effective communication skills and strengths-based person-centred approaches
+conducting workplace task analysis to negotiate job carving or job creation opportunities

+providing disability awareness information, work health and safety (WHS) risks and control measures to the job seeker and workplace personnel

+monitoring workplace progress and determining ongoing support requirements

-undertaken a process of making reasonable adjustments to at least 2 jobs to meet the specific needs of both people with disability and employers.
+undertaken a process of making reasonable adjustments to at least 2 jobs to meet the needs of job seekers and employers.

 Knowledge Evidence